leiliu500/happy_path/backend/docs/database_model.md

 ## 📋 Overview

 This document provides a comprehensive overview of the database model for the Happy Path Mental Health Application.
-The database is designed to support a professional-grade mental health platform with mood tracking, journaling, crisis management, AI-powered conversations, and clinical therapy integration.
+The database is designed to support a professional-grade mental health platform with mood tracking, journaling, crisis management, AI-powered conversations, clinical therapy integration, and comprehensive healthcare operations.

 ## 🏗️ Architecture Overview